Tools of the trade: how to plan a new office layout

-As your company scales, you may need to alter your office layout or upgrade to a whole new office.
+As your company scales or moves to a more dynamic workplace, you may need to alter your office layout or upgrade to a whole new office.
 Creating a layout design may seem like a daunting task—with so many things to consider, such as space, company culture and resource management, it can be difficult to know where to start.
 Here’s a simple outline to guide you through the process from start to finish.

 Before you start

 Before planning out a new office layout, you need to work with Human Resources and/or senior management to confirm the following:

 - Employees that require private offices (these may already be assigned by senior management).

 - Number of remote or flex employees who may occasionally require a workstation.

 - Department-specific needs for location or desk configuration (e.g. mail operations department should be near the mailroom).